Union Station (Ogden, Utah): Laundry building

 The laundry operations at Union Station date to 1906, when they were carried out in the commissary building (now demolished, on the site of the current Spencer S. & Dolores Dore' Eccles Rail Center).
 Soiled linens and cloth from sleeper and diner cars were removed from the trains and washed during their stop in Ogden.
 In 1951, UP constructed a 100 x 180 ft brick building for the express purpose of washing laundry; prior to this time excess laundry that was not able to be handled in the commissary building was sent out to commercial facilities.

 The building was constructed to centralize the UP's laundry operations and to cut costs by an estimated fifty percent.
 It was the only laundry facility constructed by the UP and was expected to pay for itself within three years.
 Laundry was sent to Ogden from all ends of the UP Lines, and even took in laundry from Sun Valley, Idaho; West Yellowstone Lodge; Bryce Canyon National Park; Zion National Park; and Grand Canyon National Park, as well as other resorts and hotels.

 The use of the latest equipment, such as nine Troy Electromatic washers; 42 individual pressers; and seven diesel-powered Vapor-Clarkson steam generators, as well as 105 employees, gave the building a capacity to process 110,000 individual pieces of laundry during an eight-hour shift, or about 13,333 individual pieces per hour.

-The laundry facility was closed in 1970 and donated to the City of Ogden in 1986.
+The laundry facility was closed in 1970 and donated to the Ogden City in 1986.
 It is currently vacant.